srlinuxeurope/DCFPartnerHackathon/docs/eda/beginner/routers.md

 Using the IP configuration provided in the [Objective](#objective) section, verify the active configuration on the clients by connecting to the client's shell.

-To connect to the shell of the client nodes, you should connect to the server running your lab and then ssh to each node, for example, for `client11`:
+To connect to the shell of the client nodes, you should connect to the server running your lab and then ssh to each node, for example, for :material-server: client11:

 ```bash title="execute from the lab server"
 ssh admin@clab-srexperts-client11